Skip to content

 Top Programs

 The fields University of Connecticut-Hartford Campus awards the most degrees in, by share of completions.
-Each links to its degree guide — with salary, growth, and the schools with the strongest outcomes.
+Where federal field-of-study data exists, we show what graduates in that major earned early in their careers.
+Each links to its degree guide — or see what someone with your income, scores, and major would pay and earn here in the Students Like You simulator.

 Frequently Asked Questions

-As a public institution in Hartford, Connecticut, University of Connecticut-Hartford Campus keeps admissions accessible, extending offers to roughly 88% of those who apply.
+As a public institution in Hartford, Connecticut, University of Connecticut-Hartford Campus admits most of the students who apply; the acceptance rate is roughly 88%.
 Admitted students typically arrive with an average SAT score near 1,073.
-The school reports a graduation rate of roughly 65%.
+The graduation rate is roughly 65%.

-Ten years out, alumni of University of Connecticut-Hartford Campus earn a median of $73,997 — an exceptional return on investment that outpaces national averages for bachelor's-degree holders.
+Ten years out, alumni of University of Connecticut-Hartford Campus earn a median of $73,997, well above the national average for bachelor's degree holders.

 Similar Schools